-The Black Pine PFS utilizes open pit mining with mine planning based on economic pit shells generated by mine planning software.
+The Black Pine Preliminary Feasibility Study8 (the "Black Pine PFS") utilizes open pit mining with mine planning based on economic pit shells generated by mine planning software.
 Ore feed to the leach pad is planned at 50,000 tonnes per day or 18.3 million tonnes per year for the estimated 17-year life of mine.
 There will be a nine-month pre-production period to provide access to higher grade ore horizons for early years processing.
 There are significant opportunities to improve mid-life production through resource growth and conversion ahead of the feasibility study.
 Lower-grade ores are stockpiled throughout the mine life and re-handled on to the heap to optimize gold production.